 Mr. Sankovich has a Master of Business Administration and a Master of Science in systems engineering from the University of Pittsburgh.
 He received his bachelor's degree in industrial engineering from Purdue University.

 Jackie Fendrock has more than 10 years of experience in the federal IT industry.
 With a focus on continued business growth, Ms. Fendrock oversees account planning and works to foster relationships with customers, partners, and industry leaders.

-Prior to being named director of business development, Ms. Fendrock was the federal civilian account executive at ECS.
+Prior to being named vice president of business development, Ms. Fendrock was the federal civilian account executive at ECS.
 She was responsible for supporting several federal civilian accounts, focusing on contracts with the United States Environmental Protection Agency (EPA), the United States Postal Service (USPS), the National Oceanic and Atmospheric Administration (NOAA) and the United States Government Accountability Office (GAO).

 Ms. Fendrock also assists in ECS’s acquisition efforts, including the acquisitions of iLuMinA, i_SW, and Paradigm Technologies, Inc. She has worked in a variety of corporate and customer-facing positions.
 Previously, she held positions at Lockheed Martin and Computer Sciences Corporation.

 Ms. Fendrock holds a Bachelor of Science in business management and a Master of Business Administration from Virginia Polytechnic Institute and State University.

 As vice president of marketing and communications, Shab Nassirpour is responsible for the leadership, execution, and management of strategic marketing and branding initiatives at ECS.
 Ms. Nassirpour oversees design, social media, and content marketing, and works across the organization to develop impactful communications, internally to employees and externally to customers and partners.